 A mill rate factor is a tax policy tool used to redistribute the amount of total taxes paid by each property class and subclass.
-Changes to a mill rate factor will not increase or decrease the total amount of taxes collected annually by the Province (education), Library Board or City.
+Changes to a mill rate factor will not increase or decrease the total amount of taxes collected annually by the Province, Regina Separate School Division, Regina Public Library Board or City.

 Business Improvement Districts

 The City of Regina collects tax on behalf of Business Improvement Districts (BID).